You might have a thousand customers buying your product every day, but if acquiring customers cost more than what they bring, what is the point?

 Don’t just focus on acquiring customers.

-If you have great acquisition numbers but a high percentage of users cease to use your product or service after a certain period, then your retention numbers are an issue and you will face problems with high customer churn.
+If you have great acquisition numbers but a high percentage of users cease to use your product or service after a certain period, then your What is retention?
+Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
+It is a key… numbers are an issue and you will face problems with high customer churn.
 This is what ties CAC with the LTV or long-term value of a customer.

 Understandably, you have to spend to close new clients, but doing so only makes sense if you can extract enough value from each customer over the lifetime of their relationship with you.
 How high your customer LTV needs to be is something for your marketing and accounting team needs to decide, but don’t focus on one metric (CAC) while losing focus of others (such as LTV) because of both play into how much revenue – and subsequently success – you stand to make or lose.

-Having a well-designed user onboarding process is one of the ways for improving retention as well as conversions.
+Having a well-designed What is user onboarding?
+User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…. process is one of the ways for improving retention as well as conversions.
 The easier it is for users to see the value of your offering and to enjoy those benefits, the likelier they will be to lock in with you in the long run.

-Platforms such as UserGuiding can help you quickly design seamless and intuitive onboarding for users of all types, thereby helping you lower customer churn, improve retention, improve conversions, and reduce CAC.
+Platforms such as UserGuiding can help you quickly design seamless and intuitive onboarding for users of all types, thereby helping you lower customer What is churn?
+Churn refers to a customer cancelling their subscription to your products or services.
+It is a common metric among especially SaaS(service as a subscription) businesses.
+Churn exists…, improve retention, improve conversions, and reduce CAC.

 4. Automate Wherever Possible.